Cozhee/react26/README.md

 - Will display the api fetched results
 - Results will be nicely formatted in a JSON object that are easy to read

+## Tests
+- Using react test library to test components
+- Tests functions are to comfirm components will display data and accept api calls

 ## UML
 <img width="400" alt="Screen Shot 2022-07-18 at 2 33 32 PM" src="https://user-images.githubusercontent.com/55909913/179621740-a0e1c1fa-7069-4190-b0cd-d7f16537b5d6.png">